tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/06_Managing_virtual_storage_using_virsh.md

 The `virsh` command enables us to manipulate storage pools, volumes, and snapshots.

-Our DB team has requested five additional storage volumes for the new CentOS 7 database VM.
+Our DB team has requested five additional storage volumes for the new Rocky 9 database VM.
 We want to create these in a new storage pool so we can manage and track the DB team's storage resources in one place.
 We will also take a snapshot of our virtual machine after we add the storage, in case we need to roll back.

 #### Managing Storage Pools Using `virsh`